 Mendocino County Behavioral Health & Recovery Services aims to grow a multicultural and multilingual (bilingual Spanish in particular) workforce that is competent in recovery and peer provider models.
 The Workforce Education and Training subcommittee has focused on developing training and educational processes to build the workforce locally, as well as to provide scholarships and stipends for local providers and students to expand and increase their training and education.
 Prioritization is given for those that are bilingual, bicultural, and those with lived experience.
-In FY 2016/17 Promotora Trainings were provided.
-Annual Latino and Native American Responsiveness Trainings are provided.
+In FY 2016/17 Promotora Trainings were provided and FY 16/17 and 17/18 Latino Responsiveness Trainings were also provided.